adamsadeghi1/game-hub/README.md

 npm run start:docker
 ```

-The app will start on port: `5180` on a docker container in your host.
+The app will start on port: `5180` on a docker container in your computer.

 At this point you need back-end system to talk to actual Rawg api and return the process data.
 You can use game-hub backend from following address